viaahmed/viaahmed.github.io/README.md

 I am Ahmed Muddasir.
 This is my personal site.
 I use it to host any files I want to share with the world.

-## What you do?
+## What do I do?
-I use markdown, a text formatting language.
+I use markdown, a text formatting language 😉.
 It uses syntax to format text.
 The available syntax are illustrated below:

 ```markdown
 Syntax highlighted code block